 The public sector continues to be a major employer in the South West and it is regional policy to develop the management skills of those working within it.
-Encompassing regional and local government, uniformed services, health services and a multitude of governmental bodies, there are a wealth of opportunities in management for those committed to public service.
+Developing advanced business management skills will significantly enhance your employment opportunities in a diverse range of companies operating in the region and nationally.